Losses/rune/README.md

 ## Installation and Running

-Rune is in the early stages of development and does not offer pre-compiled binaries.
-However, you can set up a development environment:
+Rune is still in the early stages of development and does not provide pre-compiled binaries.
+However, you can set up a development environment by following the [compiling instructions](documents/compiling.md)

-- **Linux Users**: Use the Flake development environment.
-Clone the repository and run `nix develop` to set up the environment.
-Then, execute `flutter build linux --release` to compile Rune.
-- **Windows Users**: Manually configure the Rust and Flutter development environments.
-Run `flutter build windows --release` to compile.
-Rune currently does not support macOS.

 ## Contributing